 - the agreement of a mutually acceptable start date and the candidate entering into a contract incorporating the School's standard terms and conditions of employment - verification of their identity - the School being satisfied that any information generated through online searches does not make them unsuitable to work at the School - verification of their medical fitness for the role - the receipt of at least two references (one of which must be from their most recent employer and / or their most recent employer for whom they worked with children) which the School considers satisfactory.
-The School may telephone referees in order to verify the reference they have provided.
-If the School receives a factual reference i.e. one which contains only limited information about the candidate, additional references may be sought before the appointment can be confirmed. - a check which confirms that they are not the subject of a sanction, restriction or prohibition issued by the Teaching Regulation Agency which renders them unable or unsuitable to work at the School - for candidates for teaching positions who have worked as a teacher outside of the UK, evidence from the professional regulating authority of the teaching profession in each country in which they have worked as a teacher which confirms that they are not subject to any sanctions or restrictions and that there are no concerns over their your suitability to work as a teacher. - any further checks which the School deems necessary if they have lived or worked outside of the UK which will include an overseas criminal records check or certificate of good conduct and may include professional references - the receipt of a completed self-declaration form confirming whether they are disqualified from working in connection with early or later years provision for children under the age of eight - a check which confirms that they are not the subject of a direction under section 142 of the Education Act 2002 which renders them unable or unsuitable to work at the School - for management positions a check which confirms that they are not the subject of a direction under section 128 of the Education and Skills Act 2008 which renders them unable or unsuitable to work at the School - verification of their right to work in the UK - verification of professional qualifications which the School deems a requirement for the post, or which were otherwise cited in support of their application - a clear check of the Children's Barred List; and - the receipt of an Enhanced Disclosure from the Disclosure and Barring Service (DBS) which the School considers to be satisfactory.
+The School will telephone referees in order to verify the reference they have provided.
+If the School receives a factual reference i.e. one which contains only limited information about the candidate, additional references may be sought before the appointment can be confirmed. - a check which confirms that they are not the subject of a sanction, restriction or prohibition issued by the Teaching Regulation Agency which renders them unable or unsuitable to work at the School - for candidates for teaching positions who have worked as a teacher outside of the UK, evidence from the professional regulating authority of the teaching profession in each country in which they have worked as a teacher which confirms that they are not subject to any sanctions or restrictions and that there are no concerns over their your suitability to work as a teacher. - any further checks which the School deems necessary if they have lived or worked outside of the UK which will include an overseas criminal records check or certificate of good conduct and may include professional references - the receipt of a completed self-declaration form confirming whether they are disqualified from working in connection with early or later years provision for children under the age of eight - a check which confirms that they are not the subject of a direction under section 142 of the Education Act 2002 which renders them unable or unsuitable to work at the School - for management positions a check which confirms that they are not the subject of a direction under section 128 of the Education and Skills Act 2008 which renders them unable or unsuitable to work at the School - verification of successful completion of statutory induction period (for teaching posts applies to those who obtained OTS after 7 May 1999) - verification of their right to work in the UK - verification of professional qualifications which the School deems a requirement for the post, or which were otherwise cited in support of their application - evidence of satisfactory medical fitness - a clear check of the Children's Barred List; and - the receipt of an Enhanced Disclosure from the Disclosure and Barring Service (DBS) which the School considers to be satisfactory.